madrisan/specfile-minio/README.md

     sudo dnf install -y rpm-build golang git

-Note that git version 2 is required (tested with version 2.25.1).
+Note that *git 2.x* is required (tested with version 2.25.1 on Fedora 31 and with *git* provided by the *WANDisco's CentOS repository* on CentOS7, see [stackoverflow](https://stackoverflow.com/questions/21820715/how-to-install-latest-version-of-git-on-centos-7-x-6-x)).

 ### Build instructions